Can You Get A Root Canal On A Crowned Tooth?

 Did you receive a crown on one of your teeth, and now someone told you that you need a root canal on that same tooth?
 But wait, you say, I thought the crown was supposed to fix my problems?
 It is true that in some situations it is necessary to get a root canal through a crowned tooth.
 We’re going to discuss the causes of that here, but if you have more questions or want to talk to a specialist, we can help.
 Call our Lane and Associates Family Dentistry team at 1-877-LANE-DDS and speak to one of our team members for information and guidance, or to set an appointment to see one of our dentists.

-So, why do I need a root canal on a crowned tooth?
+There are several signs that you might need a root canal on a crowned tooth:

 The problem with teeth is that they were not designed to deal with a lot of the stress we put on them or the things we ask them to chew on.
 Root canals are necessary when the pulp inside your tooth becomes infected.
 This can be caused by decay, a chip or crack in the tooth, or an old or poorly placed crown.
 If infection of the pulp is left untreated it can cause inflammation and serious pain.
 During a root canal, the infected pulp is removed from the tooth and the inside of the tooth is cleaned and disinfected.
 It is then filled and sealed with a material called gutta-percha.
 After the procedure, the top of the tooth is restored either with a new crown or filling, or by repairing your existing one.